raspberrypilearning/comic-character/en/step_2.md

 You will add more images to the hero section to create a series of slides.

-Each slide will contain a different superhero image and you will make it interactive using Javascript.
+Each slide will contain a different superhero image and you will make it interactive using JavaScript.

 --- collapse ---

 ---
-title: How does Javascript make websites interactive?
+title: How does JavaScript make websites interactive?
 ---

-Javascript is a powerful language that provides tools to allow developers create interactive websites by controlling the webpage content and behaviour.
+JavaScript is a powerful language that provides tools to allow developers create interactive websites by controlling the webpage content and behaviour.
 In this project we will focus on the following tools:
 + DOM Manipulation
 + Event Handling
 + User input validation